 Normally I can go through several thousand a month just for food, wine, floral arrangements, and household items to keep the place running smoothly.
 But if there's a major holiday or important cocktail parties in the works, my credit card balance can shoot up into the tens of thousands.

-If I need to order a kilogram (2.2 pounds) of Russian "Beluga" Caviar for a large cocktail party, there's $6,000 or $7,000 right there, unless I hit a sale!
-(My heart always skips a beat when I hit the "Add to Cart" button ---especially if I need two kilograms, in which case I'm near sweating.
-Ha!)
+Like if I need to order a kilogram of Beluga caviar for a large cocktail party, there goes $6,000 or $7,000 right there.
+(My heart always skips a beat when I hit the "Add to Cart" button - especially if I need two kilograms, in which case I'm near sweating.)

-But imagine what it's like to go shopping for this family and buy whatever you wish -- the most expensive array of imported cheeses, the choicest cuts of meats, the freshest shrimp and wild Atlantic salmon, fruits, berries, nuts, expensive deli crackers and chocolates ---all without so much as glancing at the price.
-Just awesome!
+Imagine what it's like to go shopping for this family and buy whatever you wish - the most expensive array of imported cheeses, the choicest cuts of meats, the freshest shrimp and wild Atlantic salmon, fruits, berries, nuts, expensive deli crackers and chocolates - all without so much as glancing at the price.

-When first hired, all this extravagance took my breath away!
-But I'm way over it now -- and just hope at each party there will be a little left-over Beluga!
+When I first started working here all this extravagance took my breath away.
+But I'm way over it now and just hope that after each party there'll be a little left-over Beluga and champagne.

 As always, thanks for dropping in this evening,